Taylor Walls Player Props: Rays vs. Dodgers

-Taylor Walls, with a slugging percentage of .412 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays against the Los Angeles Dodgers, with Noah Syndergaard on the mound, May 26 at 6:40 PM ET.
+Taylor Walls, with a slugging percentage of .382 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays versus the Los Angeles Dodgers, with Clayton Kershaw on the hill, May 27 at 4:10 PM ET.

 Taylor Walls Game Info & Props vs. the Dodgers